-- 1 to 2 teaspoons other spices of your choice: garlic powder, dried chopped onion, rosemary, thyme, herbes de provence, oregano, basil, or sage
+- 1 to 2 tsp spices of your choice for chicken : garlic powder, dried chopped onion, rosemary, thyme, herbes de provence, oregano, basil, or sage

-- Rinse the thawed chicken and pat dry.
-Place the chicken in the slow cooker.
+- Pat the chicken dry and place it in the slow cooker.

 - Rub the chicken with the softened butter or drizzle it with oil.
 Season to taste with salt and pepper and your choice of spices.

 - Place the cover on the slow cooker and cook on HIGH for 4 hours or on LOW for 6-8 hours.
 You can place it on a small roasting rack or steamer basket if you prefer.

 - Carve and serve chicken or shred it for use in another chicken meal.